xintongsong/flink-1/docs/ops/config.md

 - `fs.output.always-create-directory`: File writers running with a parallelism larger than one create a directory for the output file path and put the different result files (one per parallel writer task) into that directory.
 If this option is set to *true*, writers with a parallelism of 1 will also create a directory and place a single result file into it.
 If the option is set to *false*, the writer will directly create the file directly at the output path, without creating a containing directory.
 (DEFAULT: false)

+- `fs.input.ignore-file-not-found-exception`: Specifies if there was a bad file as stream and user removed it, whether Flink throws FileNotFoundException or ignore the exception.
+(DEFAULT: false)

 - `taskmanager.network.memory.fraction`: Fraction of JVM memory to use for network buffers.
 This determines how many streaming data exchange channels a TaskManager can have at the same time and how well buffered the channels are.
 If a job is rejected or you get a warning that the system has not enough buffers available, increase this value or the min/max values below.
 (DEFAULT: 0.1)

 - `taskmanager.network.memory.min`: Minimum memory size for network buffers in bytes (DEFAULT: 64 MB)